-As the warm, golden rays of summer beckon, the allure of a cool, refreshing dip in your pool becomes irresistible.
+As summer’s warm, golden rays beckon, the allure of a cool, refreshing dip in your pool becomes irresistible.
 However, the sight of murky, green-tinted water can throw a wrench into your plans.

 The most common culprit?
 Algae!